-The AMP JS library implements all of AMP’s best performance practices, manages resource loading and gives you the custom tags mentioned above, all to ensure a fast rendering of your page.
-Among the biggest optimizations is the fact that it makes everything that comes from external resources asynchronous so nothing in the page can block anything from rendering.
-Other performance techniques include the sandboxing of all iframes, the pre-calculation of the layout of every element on the page before resources are loaded and the disabling of slow CSS selectors.
+The AMP JS library implements all of AMP’s best performance practices manages resource loading and gives you the custom tags mentioned above, all to ensure a fast rendering of your page.
+Among the biggest optimizations is the fact that it makes everything that comes from external resources asynchronous so nothing on the page can block anything from rendering.
+Other performance techniques include the sandboxing of all iframes, the pre-calculation of the layout of every element on the page before resources are loaded, and the disabling of slow CSS selectors.

 Google AMP Cache